Flow escorted Aura home.

 Mr. Falcon recoiled from the emotional damage and took a moment to recompose himself,

-"I was going to ask—" He cleared his throat, "if you wish to move you into the advanced class?"
+"I was going to ask—" He cleared his throat, "if you wish to move into the advanced class?"
 Veil eyed him silently.
-Time stretched with no response but then Veil smiled and said,
+Time stretched with no response, but then Veil smiled and said,

 "No," then he promptly exited the building.